Get

 Dental disease and oral pain are a relatively common cause of senior feline weight loss.
 Cats often suffer from dental diseases such as gingivitis and periodontitis.
 These will get worse as they age, leading to potentially harmful systemic health effects, particularly for the kidneys and the heart, if left unattended.
 Tooth root disease can lead to an abscess that makes it painful for kitties to chew and can even lead to tooth loss.

-Common signs of dental disease in cats include bad breath, drooling, discharge from the mouth, occasional bleeding, tilting the head to one side while eating, chewing awkwardly, eating less, preference for wet food over dry, and a complete loss of appetite.
+Common signs of dental disease in cats include bad breath, drooling, discharge from the mouth, occasional bleeding, tilting the head to one side while eating, chewing awkwardly, eating less, a preference for wet food over dry, and a complete loss of appetite.
 Your cat may need to have one or more teeth removed.
 When it comes to dental disease, prevention is hands down the best option.

-Regular tooth brushing at home, ideally daily or every few days, between routine veterinary visits and regular professional teeth cleanings under anesthesia are the best ways to keep your cat’s teeth nice and healthy.
+Regular tooth brushing at home, ideally daily or every few days, between routine veterinary visits and regular professional teeth cleanings under anesthesia, are the best ways to keep your cat’s teeth nice and healthy.
 Make sure to use feline-specific veterinary toothpaste when brushing your cat’s teeth, as human dental care products often contain fluoride, which is toxic to cats.

 3. Chronic Kidney Disease (CKD)